 5. Can I use a turntable with my home theater system?

 Yes, you can connect a turntable to a home theater system.
-You will need a phono preamp or a receiver with a built-in phono preamp to amplify the turntable’s signal for use with a home theater system.
+You will need a phono preamp or a receiver with a built-in phono preamp to amplify the turntable’s signal with a home theater system.

 6. What types of vinyl records can I play on a turntable under $300?